-- Continuing research
+- Continuing research,

-- Improved practices and processes
+- Improved practices and processes,

-- Revised engineering consensus standards
+- Revised engineering consensus standards,

-- New regulatory initiatives
+- New regulatory initiatives,

-- Focused Congressional actions
+- Focused Congressional actions, and

-- Improved education and training
+- Improved education and training.

-Natural Gas Transmission Pipelines are the Safest Mode of Energy Transportation identify the number of accidents involving a fatality or injury.
+Natural Gas Transmission Pipelines are the Safest Mode of Energy Transportation

+While natural gas transmission pipeline operators will not be satisfied without continuous safety improvement, the safety record of our industry compares very well to other modes of transportation and energy delivery.
+One way to measure safety performance is to identify the number of accidents involving a fatality or injury.
 These are classified as "serious" incidents by OPS.
 Because natural gas pipelines are buried and typically are in isolated locations, pipeline accidents involving fatalities and injuries are very rare.